Eros: How to Worship the God of Love and Lust

 Despite what dummies on social media say, it’s not easy and it’s certainly not for everyone!

-6. Devotional Acts to Connect With Eros
+6. Devotional acts to Connect With Eros

 It can be fun and fulfilling to create devotional rituals that honour the gods in a modern context.